lbeder/slowkey/README.md

   -l, --length <LENGTH>
           Length of the derived result (must be greater than 9 and lesser than or equal to 64) [default: 32] --scrypt-n <SCRYPT_N>
-          Scrypt CPU/memory cost parameter (must be lesser than 18446744073709551615) [default: 1048576] --scrypt-r <SCRYPT_R>
+          Scrypt CPU/memory cost parameter (must be lesser than or equal 18446744073709551615) [default: 1048576] --scrypt-r <SCRYPT_R>
           Scrypt block size parameter, which fine-tunes sequential memory read size and performance (must be greater than 0 and lesser than or equal to 4294967295) [default: 8]
       --scrypt-p <SCRYPT_P>
-          Scrypt parallelization parameter (must be greater than 0 and lesser than 4294967295) [default: 1] --argon2-m-cost <ARGON2_M_COST>
+          Scrypt parallelization parameter (must be greater than 0 and lesser than or equal 4294967295) [default: 1] --argon2-m-cost <ARGON2_M_COST>
-          Argon2 number of 1 KiB memory block (must be greater than 8 and lesser than 4294967295) [default: 2097152] --argon2-t-cost <ARGON2_T_COST>
+          Argon2 number of 1 KiB memory block (must be greater than 8 and lesser than or equal 4294967295) [default: 2097152] --argon2-t-cost <ARGON2_T_COST>
-          Argon2 number of iterations (must be greater than 2 and lesser than 4294967295) [default: 2] --balloon-s-cost <BALLOON_S_COST>
+          Argon2 number of iterations (must be greater than 2 and lesser than or equal 4294967295) [default: 2] --balloon-s-cost <BALLOON_S_COST>
-          Balloon Hash space (memory) cost number of 1 KiB memory block (must be greater than 1 and lesser than 4294967295) [default: 131072]
+          Balloon Hash space (memory) cost number of 1 KiB memory block (must be greater than 1 and lesser than or equal 4294967295) [default: 131072]
       --balloon-t-cost <BALLOON_T_COST>
-          Balloon Hash number of iterations (must be greater than 1 and lesser than 4294967295) [default: 1] --output <OUTPUT>
+          Balloon Hash number of iterations (must be greater than 1 and lesser than or equal 4294967295) [default: 1] --output <OUTPUT>
           Optional path for storing the encrypted output --checkpoint-dir <CHECKPOINT_DIR>